 Each student needs a plate, plastic knife, bird seed, cone, spread, and twine.

 You can always prep the cones with the twine beforehand, but I love giving my students the opportunity to complete the entire task at hand.
+The images here are from a recreation I did with my daughter.

-Minimal mess especially if you are outside.
+Minimal mess, especially if you are outside!

 Task COMPLETE!
 Hang them on school grounds or allow students to take them home to hang in their own yard.